-My work is informed and inspired by underground cultural movements, the 1980s, migration studies, theories of escape, and electronic music of the African Diaspora.
-I'm the product of the Historically Black Fisk University with a MA from the historically radical San Francisco State University Ethnic Studies department.
+DJ Lynnée Denise is a product of the Historically Black Fisk University with a MA from the historically radical San Francisco State University Ethnic Studies department.
 In 2019, she was granted an MFA degree in Creative Nonfiction Writing from the University of California Riverside.
-With support from the Jerome Foundation Travel Grant, The Astrae Lesbian Foundation for Justice, Idea Capital, Residency BiljmAIR (Netherlands) and The Rauschenberg Artists as Activists Grant, I have been able to resource my performative research on a local, national and global level.
-Beyond the dance floor, my work provides "Entertainment with a Thesis."
-DJ Lynnée Denise is a lecturer at California State University’s Pan African Studies Department and the Chicano Studies Department for four academic years 2015-2019.
+With support from the Jerome Foundation Travel Grant, The Astrae Lesbian Foundation for Justice, Idea Capital, Residency BiljmAIR (Netherlands) and The Rauschenberg Artists as Activists Grant, she has been able to resource her performative research on a local, national and global level.
+Beyond the dance floor, her work provides "Entertainment with a Thesis."
+She’s was a lecturer at California State University’s Pan African Studies Department and the Chicano Studies Department for four academic years 2015-2019.
 Lynnée Denise will join the UCLA Department of African American Studies as a lecturer in the fall of 2019 and she’s been invited to serve as a Visiting Artist at Stanford University’s Institute of Diversity in the Arts.
 Her current book project, Why Willie Mae "Big Mama" Thornton Matters will be published in 2020 by The University of Texas Press.